outofcoffee/imposter/docs/hbase_plugin.md

 ## Using the plugin

-**Note:** This plugin will return the 'server URL' in the `Location` header of the scanner creation response.
+**Note:** When using HBase Scanners, this plugin will return the 'server URL' in the `Location` header of the scanner creation response.
 You might want to consider setting the `serverUrl` property explicitly to the publicly-accessible address of the mock server, as described in the [Usage](usage.md) section.